tiagokepe/python_scraper/README.md

 # Github actions for CI/CD
-For now, there are two defined actions for CI/CD workflows:
+For now, there are three implemented actions for CI/CD workflows:
 * `CodeQuality.yml`: runs many format checks
 * `Docker.yml`: builds the docker image
 * `Main.yml`: installs the requirements and runs the unit test scripts